 The exhibition, which anticipates the release of the book The ink and the paper - graphic reflections on Leonardo's fables by Beppe Madaudo - published by Armando Editore - consists of 59 tables including illustrations and texts, with an introduction by Santo Versace, as a reflection on Leonardo's fables.
 In addition, 13 personal reinterpretations of Leonardo da Vinci's paintings, created by the artist for the exhibition, will be on display.

 “I have imagined, written and illustrated many books in my life, but it is in this that“ I wanted to condense, as in a collage, the various formal and stylistic experiences, bringing them together for once, not only ideally, together.
 I gave ink and color to Leonardo's "voice" with images as fast as lightning and which, I hope, can arrive with the sound of thunder "(Beppe Madaudo).

 Beppe Madaudo: Palermo, 1950.
-Yellow kid d 'oro as best Italian designer.
-His work has been published by Garzanti, Rizzoli, Olivetti, Franco Maria Ricci, Mondadori, Novecento, L'Espresso, Paese Sera, Il Giornale di Sicilia, Unione Sarda, RAI.
-Public and private exhibitions and collections in New York, Takayama, Hamburg, Will, Madrid, Arles, Conegliano Veneto, Rome, Palermo, Lecce, Catania, Prato, Bari, Milan.
-Sala Madaudo in “Great 20 Century Artist", Virtual Interactive Museum, Opera Multimedia Milan, which includes a collection of works by 73 of the greatest artists of the 20th century.
+Yellow kid of gold as the best Italian draftsman.
+His work has been published by Garzanti, Rizzoli, Olivetti, Franco Maria Ricci, Mondadori, Novecento, L'Espresso, Paese Sera, Il Giornale di Sicilia, L'Unione Sarda, RAI.
+Exhibitions and public and private collections in New York, Takayama, Hamburg, Will, Madrid, Arles, Conegliano Veneto, Rome, Palermo, Lecce, Catania, Prato, Bari, Milan.
+Sala Madaudo in “Great 20 Century Artist”, interactive virtual museum, Opera Multimedia Milan, which includes a collection of works by 73 of the greatest artists of the 20th century.